exonum/exonum-doc/src/get-started/test-service.md

 > **Test:** `test_transfer_to_nonexisting_wallet`

-Unlike in real Exonum network, you can control which transactions the testkit will include into the next block.
-This allows to test different orderings of transactions, even those that would be hard (but not impossible) to reproduce in the real network.
+Unlike in a real Exonum network, you can control which transactions the testkit will include into the next block.
+This allows testing different orderings of transactions, even those that would be hard (but not impossible) to reproduce in a real network.

-Let’s test a case when Alice sends a transaction to Bob while the Bob’s wallet is not committed.
-The test is quite similar to the previous one, with the exception how the created transactions are placed into the block.
+Let’s test a case when Alice sends a transaction to Bob while Bob’s wallet is not committed.
+The test is quite similar to the previous one, with the exception of how the created transactions are placed into the block.
 Namely, the `create_block_with_transactions` call is replaced with